BitcoinOfThings/bot-pi/README.md

-# bot-pie
+# bot-pi
-BitcoinOfThings.com with Raspberry Pie
+BitcoinOfThings.com with Raspberry Pi

 Control stuff with Bitcoin